Year 4J 2022 - 2023

 In P.E, swimming will take place on Mondays all year.
-The other P.E. slots are scheduled on a Tuesday and Thursday.
+The other P.E. slot is scheduled to be on a Tuesday or a Thursday.
 Please ensure that you have your kit in on these days, although things can change so it would be beneficial if kits could be on your child’s peg all week.

 Year 4J: Gallery items

 4J visit Hopwood - Linking Network, by Mr Jolly